SymbioticLab/FedScale/README.md

 ## Tutorial

+We provide several tutorials for you to get start with:
-We provide a [guide](./tutorial.md) to start your FL experiment over the OpenImg dataset.
+1. A [guide](./tutorial.md) to deploy your FL experiment.
+2. A [guide](./dataset/Femnist_stats.ipynb) to learn about our FL datasets.
+3. A [guide](./examples/tutorial/FLAlgorithm.md) to implement your own FL algorithms.

 ## Realistic FL Datasets